marcoantonioni/bamoe9-oidc-processes/README.md

-# BAMOE v9 OIDC Authentication / Authorization using Keycloak (JWT token)
+# BAMOE v9 process management using OIDC Authentication / Authorization (Keycloak JWT token)

 PoT for client authentication and autorization for BAMOE v9 processes/tasks using Keycloak OIDC and JWT tokens